benjaminion/upgrading-ethereum-book/src/book.md

 The consensus layer upgrade following Deneb has been given the name Electra and will take place simultaneously with the execution layer's Prague upgrade.

+An early stage discussion around the potential scope of the Electra upgrade is taking place in [Issue 3449](https://github.com/ethereum/consensus-specs/issues/3449) on the consensus specs repo.

 ## The Merge <!-- /part4/merge/* -->

 TODO